Waikiki, Oahu, Hawaii

 Halekulani has 453 rooms, 82 of which are suites.

-Children are welcome but there are no specific facilities
+Children are welcome to come and stay at Halekulani, however, there are no specific facilities available for them at the hotel.

-Three restaurants, three cocktail lounges, swimming pool overlooking Waikiki beach, spa, fitness room, business centre and concierge services.
+Three restaurants, three cocktail lounges, swimming pool overlooking Waikiki beach, spa, fitness room, business center and concierge services.

 In-room dining, laundry services, bakery, florist, concierge services.